Temasys/SkylinkJS/demo/README.md

 `incomingMessage`, `peerJoined`, `peerLeft`

 ### demo/request-call
-In this demo, it contains a use-call to request call to other peers and start a video call.
+In this demo, you can find an example of an use-call to request call to other peers and start a video call.

 ##### Functionalities covered
 `enableVideo()`, `joinRoom()`, `leaveRoom()`, `sendMessage()`, `setUserData()`, `init()`, `on()`